g0v-data/g0v-hackmd-archive/notes/-Pd3AponQ5OASOn2juiFZQ.md

 This file called `main.rs` is the first file in the Rust application and is responsible for bootstrapping a Yew app.
 Typically, this file contains the `main` function that calls `yew::start_app::();`, where Model is your `root` component.

-Here is an example of what the `main.rs` file might look like:
+Here is an example of what the `main.rs` file should look like:

 ```rust
 use yew::prelude::*;